pkivolowitz/CSC1100-J-2020/Syllabus.md

 $0.00.

+### If you are buying a new laptop

+* Do not get an AMD-based laptop - AMD CPU's *are* less expensive but they perform far worse than Intel CPU's.
+* Get a minimum of a dual core Core i5.
+Preferred is a quad core Core i5 or i7 (best is any Core i9).
+* Go no older than "8th generation".
+"9th generation" or later is preferred.
+* Get a minimum of 8 GB of RAM.
+This is a hard minimum.
+* Get an SSD - all current Mac laptops are SSD based. *DO NOT GET* a spinning disk drive.
+For both platforms, 256 GB of space is probably a safe minimum.

+This [link](https://www.amazon.com/Acer-i5-8265U-Keyboard-Fingerprint-A515-54-51DJ/dp/B07RF2123Z/ref=sr_1_2?fst=as%3Aoff&qid=1576597664&refinements=p_n_feature_four_browse-bin%3A2289793011&rnid=676578011&s=pc&sr=1-2&th=1)  is provided for reference purposes only - this is NOT a recommendation (personally I think the battery life is too short).
+This link shows that it is possible to get a decent laptop for around 500 to 600 dollars.
+Laptops in 700 to 900 dollar range will likely be quite fine - if you stick with the suggestions.

+As for how much to spend for a Mac, the top-end Mac desktop all tricked out is about $58,000.
+Knock yourself out.

 ## Text Book

 Our textbook is found online.
 You must subscribe to it - it is not free (though it is far less than a traditional textbook):